davidvoler/mongodb-tornado-angular/README.md

 -------------
 http://mongodb-tornado-angular.readthedocs.org/en/latest/

-Why not simply use mean stack?
+Why not use mean stack?
 -----------------------------
 Simply because I much more comfortable with python for server development.